saneleshounkhoza-spec/Python-Security-Tools/README.md

 # Python-Security-Tools

-A collection of beginner-friendly python scripts for cybersecurity This repository contains simple Python tools created to strengthen my cybersecurity and programming skills.
+A collection of beginner-friendly Python scripts for cybersecurity scrips.
+This repository contains simple Python tools created to strengthen my cybersecurity and programming skills.

 ## Tools Included